 I'm honored to announce I was just interviewed by Pulitzer Prize winning historian, David J. Garrow, even though I suspect that anyone who stepped foot on the Occidental College campus and met young Obama between 1979-1981 has received a similar visit.

 In my case, it was a particularly humbling experience.
-Right now, I sort of feel like I survived a trip to the dentist.
+Right now, I feel like I endured a trip to the dentist.
 When I first heard from Prof. Garrow by e-mail I was not sure it was really him.
 I checked out some of his YouTube videos and then asked him to give me a call so I could be sure I was talking to the real guy and not some deranged Occupy Wall Street (OWS) protester.

 As you may know, Garrow is the winner of the 1987 Pulitzer Prize for Biography and the Robert F. Kennedy Book Award.
 His book, Bearing the cross: Martin Luther King, Jr., and the Southern Christian Leadership Conference, was probably the most comprehensive book written about the life of Dr. Martin Luther King, Jr.

 At first, I was not certain it was a good idea to speak to him or not.
-I called around to some of my friends and quickly figured out that although Garrow is a liberal he does have a reputation for doing highly fair and accurate historical work.
+I called around to some of my friends and quickly figured out that although Garrow is a liberal he does have a reputation for doing fair and accurate historical work.
 In Bearing the Cross, for example, he reported on how Martin Luther King, Jr. cheated on his wife and the impact that FBI disclosures of this information impacted the last three years of King's life.

 Garrow taped his interview of me.
 My understanding is that nothing I said will be published until President Obama is out of office.